w3f/polkadot-wiki/docs/learn/how-to/choose-nomination-pool.md

 ![](../../assets/how-to/65028556709.png)

 Pool administration can change this commission over time.
-You can read more about pool commissions on the [Polkadot Wiki](../learn-nomination-pools.md#pool-commissions).
+You can read more about [pool commissions](../learn-nomination-pools.md#pool-commissions).

 #### **Current Pool Nominations**